August - December '24

 To go into more detail with our findings, consultants’ roles and divisions significantly influence their workflows and the deliverables they produce for clients, meaning that there's no single protocol consultants follow.
 However, they often face challenges with accessing and using internal tools and are frequently unaware of all the resources available to them.
 Finding and sharing client information takes significant amount of time, with many consultants relying heavily on other Accenture employees to seek information.
 Client data privacy and security are critical concerns when sharing deliverables, further complicating the process.
 Due to the absence of a centralized system for sharing client information, consultants often have to redo research, leading to inefficiencies.

 By synthesizing and prioritizing all of our research, we came up with 8 main user needs that our solution needed to take into account.
-Then, we created 8 correlating design implications that our solution needed to include to follow address user pan points.
-This findings analysis served as the basis for the rest of our project.
+Then, we created 8 correlating design implications that our solution needed to include, allowing us to address user pain points in the final design.
+Critically, these findings analysis served as the basis for the rest of our project.

-Based on user needs, we have created two personas that would utilize our solution, representing consultants at different levels within Accenture: an entry-level consultant and a managerial-level consultant.
+Based on research and user needs, we decided to create two consultant architypes that would utilize our solution.
+We wanted to represent the diverse experience pool at Accenture with two extremes: an entry-level consultant and a managerial-level consultant.
 These personas capture the diverse challenges and requirements consultants face at different stages in their careers.
-By developing these personas, we can better understood our users’ goals, frustrations, and needs, allwng us to design solutions tailored to both persona's specific challenges.
+By developing these personas, we had a better understanding of our users’ goals, frustrations, and needs, allowing us to design solutions tailored to both persona's specific challenges.

-By understanding how they feel and behave during this process, we can better identify their ultimate goals and design solutions to meet them.
+Because our solution was based on redesign an experience, we utilized a JTBD to formate the ideal steps a consultant could to fulfill their goal.
+Critically, this method was key to understanding how consultants felt and behaved during this process, giving us a better idea to identify their ultimate goals and design solutions to meet them.
 Through our JTBD, we found that there was a need for a more streamlined process for connecting with colleagues, better internal tools for gathering information, and centralized platforms to improve efficiency and reduce frustrations.

 To really hone in what experiences we should highlight in our experience, I led an activity to ideate user stories to focus on the specific goals a consultant would make when finding and sharing client information.
 Once we finalized our user stories into 6 major tasks–each correlating to a design implication–we sketched out concepts and tested it with users.